sontl/sms-agents/README.md

 python scheduler.py
 ```

 The agent will run every 15 minutes.
 You can modify the schedule and task in `scheduler.py`.

+## Configuration

+The application uses Google's Gemini Pro model with the following configuration:
+- Model: gemini-pro
+- Temperature: 0.7 (can be adjusted in scheduler.py)
+- System messages are converted to human messages